Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Introduction

-\textbf{(iv)} To prove Theorem~\ref{thm:GCProp}, one needs to develop tools that deal with the convergence of (sub)-gradients of a sequence of convex functions and their Legendre-Fenchel duals.
-These tools are summarized in three determinstic lemmas in Section~\ref{sec:UnifConv}.
-Lemma~\ref{KeyLemma} demonstrates how the (sub)-gradients of a sequence of convex functions and their Legendre-Fenchel duals behave when the corresponding convex functions converge uniformly on some compact subset of $\RR^d$.
-It sets the stage for the application of the last two lemmas in this section, namely~Lemmas~\ref{KeyLemma2} and~\ref{lem:UnifConv}.
-These results, proved using tools from convex analysis, might also be of independent interest.
+\textbf{(II) Rate of convergence of empirical quantile/rank maps}: Theorem~\ref{thm:GCProp} naturally leads to the question: ``What are the rates of convergence of the empirical quantile/rank maps --- $\hat{Q}_n$ and $\hat{R}_n$?".
+We study this question in detail in Section~\ref{sec:Gl-Lo-Rate}.
+We first introduce the following notation:

+\textbf{(a)} In Theorem~\ref{thm:Q-Rate} we provide upper bounds on the $L_2$-global risk of the empirical quantile map $\hat{Q}_n$.
+In particular, we show that, for all $n \ge 1$, where $C>0$ is a constant that depends only on $\mu$ and $\nu$.
+This result is proved using Lemma~\ref{ppn:RateProp2}, which is of independent interest, and gives a quantitative stability estimate for OT maps in the semi-discrete setting.
+Note that the rates obtained in Theorem~\ref{thm:Q-Rate} are strictly better than those obtained for OT maps in~\cite[Theorem 1.1]{Berman2018} and~\cite[Section 4]{LN2020}.
+Furthermore, in Theorem~\ref{thm:Q-Rate} we also give a sub-Gaussian tail bound for $\int \| \hat{Q}_n - Q \|^2 d \mu$.
+We believe that Theorem~\ref{thm:Q-Rate} gives the exact rate of convergence for the empirical quantile map $\hat{Q}_n$ when $d > 4$; see~\cite{HR19} where the conjecture of this optimality of the rate $n^{-2/d}$ (for $d > 4$) is made.
+Furthermore, Theorem~\ref{thm:Q-Rate} holds under minimal structural assumptions on $\nu$ --- we only assume strong convexity of the underlying potential function (see~\eqref{eq:Quantile} below).

+\textbf{(b)} In Theorem~\ref{thm:RateProp1}, under appropriate assumptions, we give an upper bound on the risk of the sample rank map, i.e., we show that, for all $n \ge 1$, where $K>0$ is a constant that depends only on $\mu$ and $\nu$.
+Deriving such a rate result for the multivariate sample rank map $\hat R_n$ is a bit more tricky as $\hat R_n$ is not an OT map per se, but is defined via the Legendre-Fenchel transform (see Section~\ref{sec:Q-R} for the details).

-Theorem~\ref{thm:GCProp} naturally leads to the following question: ``What is the pointwise rate of convergence of the empirical quantile and rank maps?".
-This is indeed a hard question and not much is known in the literature.
-We address this question in Section~\ref{sec:RateSec}.
-We consider Theorem~\ref{ppn:RateProp1} as a first step towards understanding the local behavior of transportation maps.
-In Theorem~\ref{ppn:RateProp1}, we show that the local (uniform) rate of convergence of the empirical quantile and rank maps is tied to their local behavior under the $L_2$-loss.
-In the special case $\mu \equiv \nu$, in Corollary~\ref{thm:RateTheo}, we obtain an upper bound on this local uniform rate using the rate of convergence of the $L_2$-Wasserstein distance between the empirical and the true measure $\nu$.
-The rate of convergence of the $L_2$-Wasserstein distance has been well-studied in the literature (see e.g.,~\cite{Tala1,Tala2,FG15,BL14,WB17}).
+\textbf{(c)} We address the local uniform rate of convergence of the empirical quantile and rank maps in Theorem~\ref{thm:RateTheo}.
+The pointwise rate of convergence of empirical rank/quantile maps, defined via the theory of OT, is indeed a hard problem when $d>1$ and not much is known in the literature.
+Under similar assumptions as in Theorems~\ref{thm:Q-Rate} and~\ref{thm:RateProp1}, we show that $\hat Q_n$ and $\hat R_n$ converge locally uniformly to $Q$ and $R$, respectively, at the rate $r^{1/(d+2)}_{d,n}$.
+We consider Theorem~\ref{thm:RateTheo} as a first step towards understanding the local behavior of transport maps.
+The proof of this result uses Theorem~\ref{thm:Q-Rate} and a correspondence result between the local uniform and local $L_2$ rates of convergence of the empirical rank and quantile functions (see Proposition~\ref{ppn:RateProp1}) that could be of independent interest.